Harlequins overturn 28-point deficit at Bristol to reach final after extra time

 However, they then scored five tries to take the match into extra time.

-They added two more in that period to reach their first final since 2012 with a side that had 11 of their academy products in the matchday squad of 23.
+They added two more in that period to win 43-36 and reach their first final since 2012 with a side that had 11 of their academy products in the matchday squad of 23.

 Max Malins scored a hat-trick for Bristol, while Ben Earl and Luke Morahan claimed one apiece and Callum Sheedy kicked three penalties and a conversion.